80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 # The Constitution of the 80-20 Human in The Loop Community
 *A Democratic Experiment in Preserving Human Agency While using AI Responsibly*

+-- Note from Writer --

 This is my first proposal!
 I need three signatories, ideally one from each field covered by the three comittees (Technical, Humanities, & People's)

 To sign this, you simply have to read the document, and agree with it.
 If you disagree with it to the point where you would like to see some changes, make a [Github Discussion Post under 'Constitution Concern'](https://github.com/orgs/80-20-Human-In-The-Loop/discussions/new?category=constitution-concern).
 We'd rather hash it out here than have you reluctantly sign something you don't actually support.

 This may read as paranoid about corporate capture.
 That's because we've watched it happen to project after project.
 We'd rather be overly cautious than naive.

+As Madison wrote in Federalist No. 51: "If men were angels, no government would be necessary."
+We're not angels.
+We're humans who will face temptation, exhaustion, and generous corporate offers.
+This constitution isn't about moral superiority - it's about admitting we'll need these rules most when we want them least.

 ## Preamble